Wednesday Night Sails

 What to Bring

-- Closed-toe, non-marking shoes
+- Closed-toed, non-marking shoes

-- Snack to share after sailing
+- Snack to share after the sail

 Snacks & Social Time